Mayaro8/BioOps/README.md

 A valid Azure OpenAI configuration
 ```

 The project is expected to run through Docker Compose.
-Testers do not need to manually install Python packages on the host machine if they use Docker.
+We do not need to manually install Python packages on the host machine if they use Docker.

 ---

-## 4. Clone the repository
+### 4. Clone the repository

 ```bash
 git clone https://github.com/Mayaro8/BioOps.git
 cd BioOps
 ```

-## 5. Configure environment variables
+### 5. Configure environment variables

 Create a local `.env` file from the example file: